 For 6,000 years Malta has been at the crossroads of almost all the ancient Mediterranean civilisations and on mention of the island, the immediate thoughts are of the Knights of St John, the Maltese Falcon and the George Cross.
 With a long and turbulent past and with a language bearing influences of Latin, Arabic and Semitic dialects, it is a unique destination with so much of its past on display.
 Its temples are the world’s oldest buildings, pre-dating the pyramids by 1,000 years.

 Many visitors to this wonderful island never experience its undiscovered side, but on this tour we feel we have created a superb balance of interests ranging from a wonderfully varied history, unique scenery and atmospheric old towns, all in an ideal destination in which to relax.

 A Maltese we once met, remarked that the island is like an extended family, which may be a romantic vision, but often that’s just the way it is!

 The price of this holiday is per person based on two people sharing a twin room.
 Single rooms are subject to availability at the relevant supplement.
 Please see hotel information for details.
 The price includes return flights to Malta and transfers, airport departure taxes, seven nights’ accommodation with breakfast and dinner, all tours as mentioned, all local accommodation taxes, executive coach travel and the services of a Riviera Travel tour manager.

 Should you wish to visit to the Hypogeum on a free day, you must book well in advance on the internet site.
 The cost is approximately €30.
 Sundays will always be a free day unless your tour departs on a Saturday or Sunday, in which case Friday will be the free day.
-Please note that due to a conservation project at the Hal Saflieni Hypogeum, the site will be closed to the public from January 2016 until approximately 1st June 2016.